mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 val theMostRecentSpiderMan: Flow<Actor> = theMostRecentSpiderManFun.asFlow()
 ```

-Under the hood, all the above `Flow` factories are defined in terms of the so-called flow builder, aka the `flow` function.
-The `flow` function is the most general way to create a flow.
+Under the hood, all the above `Flow` factories are defined in terms of the so-called flow builder, aka the `flow` function. **The `flow` function is the most general way to create a flow**.
 It takes a lambda that can emit values using the `emit` function.
 Let's make an example to clarify this concept.
 We want to create a flow that emits the actors in the "Spider-Man" movies as main characters.
 We can define the following flow:

 ```kotlin
 val spiderMen: Flow<Actor> = flow {